What is Patient Safety Event Reporting?

 How to Categorize Patient Safety Data

-AHRQ’s Common Formats define 8 standard event types in addition to Other:
+In addition, AHRQ’s Common Formats define 8 standard event types, excluding “Other”:

 - Blood or Blood Product